funkymcb/nvim-rest-client/README.md

-# nvim-rest-client
+# Nvim-Rest-Client
-Rest Client Plugin for neovim.
-Inspired by [Rest Client Plugin of VS Code](https://github.com/Huachao/vscode-restclient)
+Rest Client Plugin for Neovim.
+Inspired by [Rest Client Plugin for VS Code](https://github.com/Huachao/vscode-restclient)
 The plugin aims to be fully compatible with the .http files of the above mentioned VS Code Plugin and its features
+Nvim-Rest-Client utilizes telescope as its "UI"

 ## Requirements
 - [Neovim](https://github.com/neovim/neovim) >= 0.7.0